By ASCP Staff

 If this is the case, you may be a one-hit wonder.
 Do you wonder why clients aren’t coming back for a series of chemical peels or a monthly Brazilian wax?
 Do you find yourself questioning your hands-on skills as an esthetician or doubting the recommendations you’re giving clients for skin care treatments?
 Chances are, it has nothing to do with the facial or the leg wax you gave the client.
 The problem may be your customer service.
 In a poll from Harris Interactive, 86 percent of respondents said they would stop patronizing a business because of just one bad customer service experience.¹

-This means you only have one chance to turn a new client into a loyal client.
+This means you only have one chance to turn a new client into a loyal client and the importance of first impressions in customer service is undeniable.
 Why should you care?
 Here are three very good reasons:

 - The Harris poll also indicated that clients would pay up to 25 percent more for a great customer service experience, which helps your bottom line in a competitive skin care market.

 - The cost of attracting one new client is 6–7 times more expensive than your cost to retain that client, not to mention the amount of time and energy you’ll save yourself.

 - Perhaps the most important reason: Clients won’t see the results they were seeking when they booked a service with you if they only have one treatment.
 It’s possible the client just wanted to come in for a nice, relaxing facial, and didn’t really have any skin care concerns they wanted addressed.
 But think about why most of your loyal clients sought out an esthetician in the first place.
 Most of them had a problem with their skin they wanted you to solve.
 It may have been severe acne, or the results of years of sun damage.
 The “one and done” client will never achieve their skin care goals with one service, so it’s critical to emphasize client retention.